wkdwilliams/Lewy3dEngine/README.md

 - Skyboxes
 - RigidBodies

+In later updates, the framework should have a terrain and the ability to auto-populate the terrain with grass and trees.
+It should also have the ability to change the lighting and the skybox within different scenes.

 ### Adding a component to a game object
 Just like unity, you simple call the addComponent method and pass in the component you wish to add.
 ```
 Cube cube = new Cube(Color.RED, 10, 10, 10);    //A red cube with a width, height and depth of 10
 cube.name = "cube";
 cube.addComponent(new RigidBody());

+AudioSource audio = new AudioSource();
+audio.is3D = true;
+audio.volume = 100;
+audio.hearDistance = 100;

+cube.addComponent(audio);

 Instantiate(cube);
 ```